Stingray Diet Facts

 Nothing to Sea

 While their mouths are on their undersides, most species of stingrays have eyes located on top of their bodies.
 This leaves stingrays vulnerable to anything beneath them, which probably explains why they spend so much time near the ocean floor.
 What their eyes can’t see, they make up for with a complex sensory system called the Ampullae of Lorenzini.
-This system helps them pick up electrical signals released by their prey, wherever they may be swimming or crawling in the sand.
+This system helps them pick up on faint electrical signals released by their prey, wherever they may be swimming or crawling in the sand.

 Built to Crunch